SALE 25% OFF! USE CODE: APRIL AT CHECKOUT

 Osteoarthritis

 Osteoarthritis is the most common joint disorder in cats, especially as they age.
 This condition involves the gradual wear and tear of the cartilage that cushions the joints, leading to pain and reduced mobility.
 Symptoms include difficulty jumping, limping and behavioural changes such as reduced activity or aggression.
+According to the Cornell Feline Health article on obesity, weight management is critical for cats with osteoarthritis to reduce the mechanical load on damaged joints.

 Hip Dysplasia

 Hip dysplasia is a genetic disorder that's more common in certain breeds of cats.
 It involves an abnormal development of the hip joint, leading to instability and eventual arthritis.
-Cats with hip dysplasia may show signs of discomfort while walking or jumping, or they might avoid certain activities altogether.
+Cats with hip dysplasia may show signs of discomfort while walking or jumping or they might avoid certain activities altogether.

 Patellar Luxation

-Patellar luxation, or slipping kneecap, is another joint problem affecting cats.
+Patellar luxation or slipping kneecap, is another joint problem affecting cats.
 The kneecap slips out of its normal position, causing discomfort or pain.
 Cats with this condition may intermittently hop on three legs, holding up the affected leg.

 Traumatic Arthritis